March 18, 2026 5 min read

 Add a “how did you hear about us?” field and actually read it

-This is not glamorous, but it is one of the highest-leverage fixes.
+This isn’t glamorous, but it’s one of the highest-leverage fixes.

 If prospects are writing things like: